raganwald/raganwald.github.com/_posts/2016-11-12-eliminating-waste-with-lean-software-development.md

 Many developers feel that things should be written in such a way that they can be extended without rewriting anything.
 This is a misguided belief based on a misunderstanding of waste.
 In fact, a careless pursuit of code that will never be rewritten can actually *create* waste.

 Consider our project to build a car: We know from bitter experience that customers are never satisfied with just cars.
 They often come back and say they want a car that can fly.
-But if we build a car that cannot fly, we cannot later easily just bolt wings and an engine onto our car-that-was-not-designd-to-fly.
+But if we build a car that cannot fly, we cannot later easily just bolt wings and an engine onto our car-that-was-not-designed-to-fly.
 We would need to reëngineer our car.

 For example, cars contain speedometers that report a single measurement, ground speed in kilometres per hour.
 The typical mechanism for computing speed uses the rotation of the tires.
 But aircraft report two measurements, air speed and ground speed.
 Air speed is typically computed using a pilot tube, while groundspeed is typically computed using triangulation.